Taking narcotics for back pain

 - When your pain begins to lessen, talk with the provider you see for pain about switching to another kind of pain reliever.

 - Store your narcotics safely.
+It is your responsibility to take care of this regulated substance.
 Keep them out of reach of children and others in your home.

 Common Side Effects of Narcotics